Trip Details at-a-Glance

 Almost 40 million birds representing 30 species congregate in colonies along the coast of the Chiswell Islands, including more than 20,000 horned and tufted puffins that return to make their nests here every summer.
 We visit rookeries teeming with birds, including parakeet auklets, black-legged kittiwakes, ancient murrelets, and red face cormorants.

 On Day 19 we arrive in Seward.
 Disembark the Silver Discoverer and fly home.
-(Note: Due to crossing the International Date Line, we depart Seward on July 19 or July 8, depending on departure.)
+(Note: Due to crossing the International Date Line, we depart Seward on July 8).

 Please Note: A number of similar itineraries are available in this region.
 Please call for more information.